PurdueElectricRacing/PERterpreter/README.md

 5. Once the project has been built, open a command prompt and cd into the `build` directory.
 6. run `windeployqt .\perterpreter.exe` to copy the necessary .dlls into the build directory so that it can be run.

+### On Linux
+1. Make sure you have the most recent version of QT5 installed.
+2. Clone the repo and init all submodules.
+3. `cd` into the repo's directory
+4. run `qmake` to generate the Makefile
+5. run `make`
+6. The executable should be now located in `<path to repo>/build/perterpreter`
+7. Prosper.
 Future developments
 ===
 * Add the ability to actually print out the expectation for an expect/assert call instead of just the call failing